thedarkone/rails-dev-boost/README.markdown

 If you are using **Rails 2.2**: [`rails-dev-boost/rails-2-2`](http://github.com/thedarkone/rails-dev-boost/tree/rails-2-2) branch.

 If you are using **Rails 2.1** or **Rails 2.0** or **anything older**: you are out of luck.

+## Problems

+If your app doesn't work with `rails-dev-boost` **please open an [issue](https://github.com/thedarkone/rails-dev-boost/issues)**!
+I'm very interested in making the plugin as robust as possible and will work with you on fixing any issues.

+### Debug mode

+There is built-in debug mode in `rails-dev-boost` that can be enabled by putting this line a Rails initializer file:

+    RailsDevelopmentBoost.debug!

+After restarting your server `rails-dev-boost` will start to spewing detailed tracing information about its actions into your `development.log` file.

 ## Background